expo/expo/docs/versions/unversioned/workflow/publishing.md

 project from that URL.
 "Publish" is the term we use for deploying your project.
-It makes your project available at a persistent URL, for example https://expo.io/@community/native-component-list, which can be opened with the Expo client.
+It makes your project available at a persistent URL, for example https://expo.io/@community/native-component-list, which can be opened with the Expo Client app.
 It also uploads all of your app images, fonts, and videos to a CDN ([read more here](how-expo-works.html#publishingdeploying-an-expo-app-in-production)).

 ## How to Publish

 To publish a project, click the Publish button in XDE.
 (It’s in the upper right of the window.)
-If you're using the exp cli tool, then run `exp publish`.
+If you're using `exp`, run `exp publish`.
 No setup is required, go ahead and create a new project and publish it without any changes and you will see that it works.